California Democrats agree to delay health care worker minimum wage increase to help balance budget

 The delay preserves a hard-fought victory for one of the state's largest labor unions — and one of Democrats' largest campaign donors.
 Dave Regan, president of Service Employees International Union-United Healthcare Workers West, said workers are disappointed they won't get raises this summer.

-“But we also recognize and appreciate that legislative leaders and the Governor listened to us as we mobilized and spoke out this year to insist that, despite a historic budget deficit, California’s patient care and healthcare workforce crisis must be addressed,” he said.
+“But we also recognize and appreciate that legislative leaders and the Governor listened to us as we mobilized and spoke out this year to insist that, despite a historic budget deficit, California’s patient care and healthcare workforce crisis must be addressed,” he said in a statement.

 The minimum wage for most people in California is $16 per hour, which is already among the highest in the nation.
-The minimum wage for fast most food workers in California is $20 per hour, an increase that began in April and has had ripple effects across the state.
+The minimum wage for most fast food workers in the state is $20 per hour, an increase that began in April and has had ripple effects statewide.

-But increasing wages for health care workers is trickier because of the impact on the state budget.
+But increasing wages for health care workers is trickier because of the budget impact budget.
 California employs some health care workers, and it also pays for medical benefits through the state's Medicaid program.

 The Newsom administration had previously said the minimum wage increase would cost the state about $2 billion.
-But if delayed until January, the increase will cost the state's general fund about $600 million — a figure that would rise yearly to reflect scheduled increases until it reaches $25 per hour for most health care workers.
+But if delayed until January, it will cost the general fund about $600 million — a figure that would rise yearly to reflect scheduled increases until it reaches $25 per hour for most health care workers.

 California's revenues, while declining for much of the past two years, have rebounded recently.